-The ESP8266 did, however, come with a few downsides.
-It offered a measly amount of GPIO pins, and only a few A/D converters, and it was a little bit on the underpowered side.
-These flaws were addressed by the chip’s successor, the ESP32, which arrived in 2016.
-It brought with it an improved spec sheet and the ability to dispense with external microcontrollers altogether.
+These issues were addressed by the chip’s successor, the ESP32, which was launched in 2016.
+It brought with it an improved spec sheet and the ability to easily connect with external microcontrollers.

-Getting your ESP32 into the circuito.io circuit design tool is a simple matter of locating it in the database and dragging it into the workspace.
-Alternatively, you might simply click on the ESP32 DevkitC icon and then click ‘swap’.
-The Arduino that sits in the center of the workspace by default will be replaced by the ESP32.
+If you want to design a circuit using ESP32 dev kit, you can either type esp32 into the search box, or click on the "controllers" tab and locate it.
+After you find it, simply drag and drop it into the canvas.
+Alternatively, you can click on the ESP32 DevkitC icon and then click ‘swap’.
+This will replace the Arduino with the ESP32 dev kit.
 You can then add components in the same way that you would with the Arduino; wiring, supplementary components and breadboards will be added automatically.

 For example, if you’d like to wire up a 64-pixel dot-matrix display, you can simply drag it into position.
 As you can see, all the wiring and logic conversion is automatically taken care of for you.

-Of all the development boards to incorporate the ESP8266, the Wemos D1 mini is undoubtedly among the most popular – thanks in large part to its attractive price tag of around $6.
-As the name might imply, it’s a miniaturized version of its predecessor, the D1; but it manages to cram much of the same functionality into the smaller package, and functions like a mini Arduino with Wi-Fi built in.
+Of all the development boards to incorporate the ESP8266, the Wemos D1 mini is among the most popular – thanks in large part to its attractive price of around $6.

 CPU - ESP8266 EX @ 160Mhz